amyboyd/symfony2-twitter-oauth-bundle/README.md

 ## Install ##

-* If you use Git, run `git submodule add https://alienmegacorp@bitbucket.org/addictionworldwide/twitter-oauth-bundle-for- symfony2.git Symfony/src/AW/Bundle/TwitterOAuthBundle`
+* If you use Git, run `git submodule add https://bitbucket.org/addictionworldwide/twitter-oauth-bundle-for-symfony2.git path/to/bundles/AW/Bundle/TwitterOAuthBundle`

-* If you don't use Git, download the source and put it into your bundles directory (typically "src/")
+* If you don't use Git, download the source and put it into your bundles directory.

 * Enable AWTwitterOAuthBundle in your `app/AppKernel.php`